kwatch/oktest/ruby/README.md

 end
 ```

-* If first argument of `dummy_dir()` is nil, then it generates temorary directory name automatically.
+* If the first argument of `dummy_dir()` is nil, then it generates temorary directory name automatically.

 ### `dummy_values()`